How to Design a Test Object

 A test object is a Document that is usable in the Composer as a basis for the previews.
 Every element in the Write and Transform tabs will render a preview of its evaluations for that test object.

-For the types of errors you can prevent or trace with a test object, see our article on how debugging works (opens new window).
+For the types of errors you can prevent or trace with a test object, see our article on How Debugging Works.

 Make sure you know the purpose of a test object.

-- test for a correct sorting of a list of stuff?
+- Test for a correct sorting of a list of objects?

 Ask yourself the question of your desired result first.
 If it is more complex, don't be afraid to write it down somewhere.
 A good picture of what you want to achieve is key.

 Find out how you would test the desired behavior.